Bablake School

-Bablake School is a co-educational private day school located in Coventry, England and founded in 1344 by Isabella of France, widow of Edward II, making it one of the oldest schools in the United Kingdom.
+Bablake School is a secondary co-educational private day school located in Coventry, England.
+It was founded in 1344 by Isabella of France, widow of Edward II, making it one of the oldest schools in the United Kingdom.
 It is a part of the Coventry School Foundation, a registered charity, along with King Henry VIII School, King Henry VIII Preparatory School and Cheshunt School.
 As of January 2021, Bablake is a selective, fee-charging independent school and a member of the HMC.